felipedepadua/ENPM613/README.md

 INSTRUCTIONS:

+0) First of all.
+After getting the files in your local machine, do the following:
+  0.1) Go to Terminal and directory where saved files and run "npm init" then run "npm install" (this will install all libraries and dependencies for software)
+  PS: you should have nodejs installed (already comes with NPM)

 1) To try the webservice, do the following:
   1.1) Run the webservice:
       1.1.1) Go to Terminal and the folder where it is located